Eumatter/EuMatter-Thesis-Project/assessment.md

    - Update all controllers to use consistent format

 10. **Fix duplicate auth checks**
-    - Refactor `ProtectedRoute` to use `AppContext` state
+    - Refactor `ProtectedRoute` to rely on `AppContext` state (`isLoggedIn`, `userData`) instead of making separate API call
-    - Remove redundant API calls
+    - Remove redundant `/api/auth/is-authenticated` call in `ProtectedRoute`
+    - Only make API call if context state is unavailable or stale
     - Add error boundary for auth failures

 ### **Medium Priority**